Neil Merryweather: Biography

-Merryweather's second album, Word of Mouth (released in September 1969), was a double-album of extemporaneous songs recorded in Los Angeles featuring the band jamming with numerous guests, such as Steve Miller, Barry Goldberg, Charlie Musselwhite, Dave Mason, Howard Roberts and Bobby Notkoff.
-Although the album was reasonably successful, the group fragmented, with Merryweather quitting after a dispute.
-Merryweather ran into his old friend Rick James and told him if he wanted them he had a ready made band in Burt, Hall and Roth.
-Rick James recruited the guys and started the band Salt 'N' Pepper.
-Prior to the break, Merryweather turned down an offer from Stephen Stills to join Crosby, Stills, Nash & Young as bass player.
-Merryweather and Stills had jammed at Stills' house in Topanga Canyon in the past.
+Merryweather's second album, Word of Mouth (released in September 1969), was a double-album recorded in Los Angeles featuring the band with Steve Miller, Barry Goldberg, Charlie Musselwhite, Dave Mason, Howard Roberts and Bobby Notkoff.
+The group fragmented, with Merryweather quitting after a dispute.
+Merryweather turned down an offer from Stephen Stills to join Crosby, Stills, Nash & Young as bass player.
+Word of Mouth peaked at #199 on the United States Billboard 200 album chart.

 Merryweather flew back to Toronto to recruit replacements, then returned with them to record the album Neil Merryweather, John Richardson and Boers for the blues label Kent in early 1970.
-The resulting album, credited to Merryweather, ex-The Ugly Ducklings drummer Robin Boers, guitarist John Richardson from Nucleus (and before that Lords of London), and ex-49th Parallel member J.J.
-Velker attracted only limited interest.
+The resulting album was credited to Merryweather, ex-The Ugly Ducklings drummer Robin Boers, guitarist John Richardson from Nucleus (and before that Lords of London), and ex-49th Parallel member J.J.
+Velker.
 Merryweather agreed to do the album for the money to support the new band.
 They did a follow-up album for RCA, Ivar Avenue Reunion, featuring the same basic group plus Goldberg, Musselwhite, and Merryweather's new girlfriend, ex-C.K.
 Strong singer Lynn Carey.
-The duet of Merryweather and Carey impressed the A&R department and RCA signed the duo as 'Merryweather & Carey'.